priyanshu2003/priyanshu2003/README.md

 - 👋 Hi, I’m @priyanshu2003
+- 🙇‍♂️ I'm an undergrad at IISER - Kolkata, India, pursuing an Integrated BS-MS course.
 - 👀 I’m interested in Astrophysics and QM
 - 🌱 I’m currently learning Python(NumPy, SciPy, AstroPy, MatPlotLib, SymPy, Pandas, Numba, etc.)
 - 💞️ I’m looking to collaborate on Science Projects involving Python programming
 - 📫 How to reach me on email: priyanshum.2003@gmail.com

 <!---
 priyanshu2003/priyanshu2003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.